dyunis/biased_asr/README.md

 - `decoder.py`: a greedy decoder taking in the log probabilities of a sequence and outputting the most probable indices
-- `gender_subset.py`: the file for taking WSJ and producing a dataset with certain fractions of gender data
+- `gender_subset.py`: the file for taking WSJ and producing a dataset with certain fractions of gender data, but this data is already generated in the dataset directory
 - `utils.py`: some small tools I use for debugging and optimizing, kinda irrelevant